-God was done having compassion on this man.
+God was done having compassion on Saul.
 In fact, God actually became Saul's enemy:

-1 Samuel 28:15: "And Samuel said to Saul, Why hast thou disquieted me, to bring me up?
+1 Samuel 28:15-16: "And Samuel said to Saul,

+Why hast thou disquieted me, to bring me up?
 And Saul answered, I am sore distressed; for the Philistines make war against me, and God is departed from me, and answereth me no more, neither by prophets, nor by dreams: therefore I have called thee, that thou mayest make known unto me what I shall do.

-16 Then said Samuel, Wherefore then dost thou ask of me, seeing the Lord is departed from thee, and is become thine enemy?"
+Then said Samuel, Wherefore then dost thou ask of me, seeing the Lord is departed from thee, and is become thine enemy?"

-Saul had spent his life doing whatever he wanted.
-He persecuted the people of God, murdered the priests of God, and slaughtered an entire people group that Israel had sworn to protect.
+Saul spent his life doing whatever he wanted.
+He persecuted the people of God, he murdered the priests of God, and he slaughtered an entire nation that Israel had sworn to protect.
 When Saul was in trouble he expected God to bail him out - but God refused.
 Instead God killed him in battle and put an end to his wicked reign.

-This bring up a side of God that we don't talk about very often.
-Yes, it is true that God is a God of love and compassion.
+This bring up a side of God that isn't mentioned very often.
+It's true that God is a God of love and compassion.
 He will indeed show mercy to all who repent - but Saul never repented.
-God will forgive all those who seek forgiveness, no matter what terrible sins they have done - but Saul wasn't interested in any of that.
-Saul was a deeply wicked man, and God was angry with him.
+God will forgive all those who seek forgiveness no matter what terrible sins they've done - but Saul wasn't interested in that.
+Saul was a deeply wicked man and God was angry with him.